1. Books are effective tools to help children identify and understand different emotions.

 As a parent, it’s tough to not be able to understand how your child is feeling –after all, they are not able to put into words what they’re going through.
 That causes frustration.
 Imagine not being able to explain or even understand what you are feeling!
 That’s why it is so important to foster emotional intelligence.

-Books can be useful tools to help your child identify and make sense of those feelings, and they help parents teach children how to deal with difficult feelings and situations.
+Books can be useful tools to help your child identify and make sense of their feelings, and they can help you teach them how to deal with difficult feelings and situations.
 There are a lot of great books out there that were designed to help babies and toddlers begin to distinguish between different emotions.
-Reading them, and then talking about them together will certainly help!
+Reading them and then talking about them together will certainly help!

-I Am Happy: A Touch-and-Feel Book of Feelings by Steve Light is a great book for both babies and toddlers.
+This is a great book for both babies and toddlers.
 It invites the reader to “touch” and “feel” different emotions by offering a variety of textures to touch.
-For example, the last page says ‘Every day I feel loved’ and has a picture of a baby tucked in bed under a soft blanket.
+For example, the last page says “Every day I feel loved” and has a picture of a baby tucked in bed under a soft blanket.
 The softness of the blanket represents the emotion of love.
-Your little one will love this special hands-on experience every time!
+Your little one will love this special hands-on experience!

-When I Am/ Cuando Estoy by Gladys Rosa-Mendoza is another great addition to your toddler’s collection.
+This is another great addition to your toddler’s collection.
 The text is in both English and Spanish, so you can read both or choose one.
-The pages capture what a child could do when he or she experiences different emotions like happy, sad, angry, worried, scared, and surprised.
+The pages capture what a child could do when they experience different emotions like happiness, sadness, anger, worry, fear, and surprise.
 Your child will easily relate to the common situations that are presented on the pages.

 Do you have other book recommendations that explore and teach emotional intelligence?
 Please share them by writing a comment below!
 Keep coming back for more information about the perks of reading to your child and more suitable book suggestions!